 an attack.
 Our ThreatAdvice Cybersecurity Courses provide your employees

-with the necessary knowledge and skills to help you avoid a cyber attack
+with the necessary IT security knowledge and skills to help you avoid a cyber attack

 and keep your information secure.